UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 # Applying Statistical Learning
 ## Assessing Model Accuracy

-The discussion below references two plots: the first shows three different models fit to data, and the second compares the training Mean Squared Error (MSE) and test MSE against the flexibility of the model.
+The first plot shows three different models fit to data, and the second compares the training Mean Squared Error (MSE) and test MSE against the flexibility of the model.

 ![Models fit to data](./images/01_test_training_mse.png)